 We have released a handful of title and there are more in production.
 While we’re “officially” open to unsolicited submissions, I make no apologies for a mildly nepotistic selection process.
 Through my involvement with various interesting writing networks — and my role in founding LitReactor.com — I’ve developed a good idea of the kind of books I’m looking for.
 I like personal recommendations when it comes to finding my authors.

 - We don’t pay advances.
 You will not get rich from your Perfect Edge book unless it sells very well.
 Everything is royalties-based.
 You can choose your own price for the ebook and you get 50% of whatever money is made on each ebook (net).
-On a typical contract, there are no royalties on the first 1,000 copies print copies.
-This is something I’m trying to change, but it is an ongoing conversation between me and the parent company.
-It’ll take time.
+Royalties on paperbacks range from 10% to 25%.

 - We don’t offer heavy editorial services as part of any contract; in other words, we’re don’t like suggesting deleting this or that character, or changing the ending, or whatever.
 I have, however, taken on a trusted friend, Pela Via, who can work with authors who want to work with an editor.
 Her time isn’t entirely devoted to Perfect Edge, but I can get her involved if authors have questions or insecurities about their work.
-This isn’t something authors pay for — it comes out of my own pocket — so I try to be selective about who Pela works with.
+This comes out of my own pocket, so I try to be selective about who Pela works with.

 - We don’t negotiate contracts.
 I’m not even responsible for the contracts anyway (they are universal across the different imprints of the parent company) so it’s no use asking me if we can change this or that.
 We can’t.